chaodhib/Wow-wireshark-dissector/README.md

 * the personal plugin folder: %APPDATA%\Wireshark\plugins\3.0\epan.
 * the global plugin folder: WIRESHARK\plugins\3.0\epan.

-where #APPDATA# and WIRESHARK are defined here: https://www.wireshark.org/docs/wsug_html_chunked/ChConfigurationPluginFolders.html
+where %APPDATA% and WIRESHARK are defined here: https://www.wireshark.org/docs/wsug_html_chunked/ChConfigurationPluginFolders.html

 The DLL has been tested with Wireshark 3.0.2 64bits on Windows 10.
 For a different version, you may need to compile the dissector yourself (see "How to compile" section below).